pcrespan/PClock/README.md

 ``java PClock (sessionDuration) (breakDuration) (numberOfSessions)``

+> You can also change the alarm sound in the Alarm.java file, feel free to change anything you want.

 ## Dependencies

 > Figlet 2.2.5

-> OpenJDK 17.0.4.1 and aboveis written in Java
+> OpenJDK 17.0.4.1 and above